RedDragonElite/rde_props_interact/README.md

 }
 ```

-Then assign it to a model or select it manually in the admin configure menu.
+Then assign it to a model in `Config.AutoCraftingModels` or select it manually in the admin configure menu.

 ---